IT vendor management: A guide to managing and scaling SaaS

 Better budget optimization

-Easier software selection/evaluation
+Easier software selection and evaluation

 Improved cross-departmental communication